 Expenditures reported on the Schedule are reported using the modified accrual basis of accounting.
-Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance for all awards with the exception of assistance listing 21.019, which follows criteria determined by the Department of Treasury for allowability of costs.
+Under these principles, certain types of expenditures are not allowable or are limited as to reimbursement.